Thomick/Thomick.github.io/_pages/cv.md

 ## Work experience

+* PhD Student at Inria Lille.
+Supervised by Émilie Kaufmann and Debabrota Basu in the Scool team.
+Research Topic : *Responsible Reinforcement Learning: Robustness and Privacy for & by Sequential Decision Making*

 * Research internship with Flowers team at INRIA Bordeaux supervised by Clément Moulin-Frier and Pierre-Yves Oudeyer.
-Topic: Emergence, control and open-ended evolution in cellular automata (April – September 2024).
+Topic: *Emergence, control and open-ended evolution in cellular automata* (April – September 2024).

 * Research internship with Scool team at INRIA Lille supervised by Odalric-Ambrym Maillard and Debabrota Basu.
 Topic: *Developing Three-Risk-Proof Sequential Decision Making for Agricultural Decisions under Environmental Risks* (February – July 2023)